CRPropa/CRPropa3/Extending-CRPropa.md

 print c.getRedshift()
 ```

-### Replacing base classes
+### Manual simulation processing
-Alternatively the simulation chain (ModuleList) and the cosmic ray source (Source, SourceFeature) can be explicitly written down and replaced.
+If necessary, the simulation chain (ModuleList) and the cosmic ray source (Source, SourceFeature) can be
-The following code replaces a ModuleList:
+replaced by custom loops.

 ```python
 m1 = SimplePropagation()
 m2 = ElectronPairProduction()